-- Evaluating the Directors' method of assessing going concern in light of market volatility and the present uncertainties, including assessing how the Directors have factored in the potential impact of the Ukraine/ Russia conflict on the business, and checking that this had been appropriately considered as part of the Directors' going concern assessment. - Challenging Directors' assumptions and judgements made namely with regards to stress-testing potential bear market scenarios, portfolio liquidity, and validating data assumptions used, that could have a material impact, by agreeing these to supporting documentation where possible. - Recalculating the liquidity of the investment portfolio, using our own independently obtained trading data, to verify the liquidity assumptions which underpinned the going concern assessment and comparing it to the liabilities and expenditure. - Calculating and considering financial ratios, namely comparison of the investments balance to the current liabilities and expenditure, to ascertain the financial health of the Company. - Considering any other factors which could impact on going concern such as non-compliance with laws and regulation, legal matters and the presence of contingencies and commitments.
+- Evaluating the appropriateness of the Directors' method of assessing the going concern in light of market volatility and by reviewing the information used by the Directors in completing their assessment; - Recalculating the liquidity of the investment portfolio, using our own independently obtained trading data, to verify the liquidity assumptions which underpinned the going concern assessment and comparing it to the liabilities and expenditure; - Calculating and considering financial ratios, namely comparison of the investments balance to the current liabilities and expenditure, to ascertain the financial health of the Company; and - Considering any other factors which could impact on going concern such as non-compliance with laws and regulation, legal matters and the presence of contingencies and commitments.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on Company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.